Samyak2/website/content/post/07_audio.md

 A wave is, by definition, *analog*.
 However, in code, we only deal with the digital.
 The 1s and 0s.
 One way to go from analog to digital is by *sampling*.
 That is, checking the value at a regular interval and recording it.
 The regular interval is called the *sampling rate*.
 Sampling never perfectly represents the source wave.

 Here's a sine wave and a sampling of it represented by dots.
 We can try reconstructing it by connecting the dots.
-As we expect, the reconstructed wave becomes more and more accurate as we increase the sampling rate.
+As can be expected, the reconstructed wave becomes more and more accurate as we increase the sampling rate.
 With a high enough sample rate, the sample is close enough to the original.

 {{% includeHtmlFile "/assets/07_audio/graphs2.html" %}}